rotundasoftware/backbone.collectionView/README.md

 ```

 ## Options accepted by the CollectionView constructor
 * `el` : A `ul` or `table` element.
-If you supply a `table` element, make sure your modelView has elements of type of `tr`.
-If this option is not supplied, a new `ul` element will be created and used.
+If you supply a `ul` element, your modelView's element can be of any type, but if you supply a `table` element, make sure your modelView has elements of type of `tr`.
+(If no `el` is supplied, a new `ul` element will be created and used.)
 * `collection` : The collection of models to be rendered.
-* `modelView` : The view constructor that will be used to render the models in the collection.
+* `modelView` : The view constructor that will be used to create the views for each individual model in the collection.
 * `selectable` : (default: _true_) Determines whether models in the CollectionView are selectable.
 * `clickToSelect` : (default: _true_) In a selectable CollectionView, determines whether mouse clicks should select models as would be appropriate in a standard HTML mutli-SELECT element.
 * `processKeyEvents` : (default: _true_) In a selectable CollectionView, determines whether the collection view should respond to arrow key events as would be appropriate in a standard HTML multi-SELECT element.
 * `selectMultiple` : (default: _false_) In a selectable CollectionView, determines whether multiple models can be selected at once.
-* `clickToToggle` : (default: _false_) In a selectable CollectionView, determines whether clicking an item should toggle its selected / unselected state.
+* `clickToToggle` : (default: _false_) In a selectable CollectionView, determines whether clicking a model view should toggle its selected / unselected state.
 Only applies if selectMultiple == true.
 * `sortable` : (default: _false_) Determines whether models can be rearranged by dragging and dropping. (jQueryUI required.)

 The following options expect a filter function that takes a single parameter, the model in question, and returns true or false.